RyanJarv/roles/README.md

 * 2 concurrency per region, per account, per plugin
     * `[INFO] processed 202789 in 10.0 seconds: 13408.0/second`

-So about 13,400, although if you do the math that's actually 20,279/second.
-There was a bug in the stats counter, so the 20k a second looks like the right number (bug fixed [here](https://github.com/RyanJarv/roles/commit/224a2b117ec71f460ab72c60c5533f90b27a8fec) if you want to double-check it).
+<s>So about 13,400, although if you do the math that's actually 20,279/second.
+There was a bug in the stats counter, so the
+20k a second looks like the right number (bug fixed [here](https://github.com/RyanJarv/roles/commit/224a2b117ec71f460ab72c60c5533f90b27a8fec) if you want to double-check it).</s>

+Edit: The original ~13.5k metric is the most accurate here.

 However, a few things worth noting here: